Saintiano/employee-web-app/README.md

 # React + TypeScript + Vite

-A react and typescript web application to create company users and upload employees through excel
+A react and typescript web application to create company users and upload employees through excel.

+Create an account, then sign in and select the employee tab on the dashboard.
+Upload the excel sheet in the root folder or

+Create an excel with these columns

+- Name	Skills	Status	Date	Location	Rate	Image

+Populate the details and upload

 - React